 Jupyter Notebook : Think of a Jupyter Notebook as a digital notebook where you can write and run code, as well as include explanations, images, and charts all in one place.
 It's like combining a coding environment with a documentation platform.
 Each "cell" in the notebook can contain either code or text.
 You can write some code in one cell, execute it to see the result, and then write more code or text in the next cell.

-Google Collaboratory: Google is similar to Jupyter Notebook but with the added benefit of being hosted on Google's servers.
+Google Collaboratory: Google Colab is similar to Jupyter Notebook but with the added benefit of being hosted on Google's servers.
 This means you don't need to install anything on your computer; you can run your code and analyse data directly from your web browser.
-It's particularly useful if your computer doesn't have the necessary resources (like memory or processing power) to handle your tasks. also integrates seamlessly with Google Drive, so you can save your Collab notebooks there and share them easily with others.
-Another cool feature is that Collab provides free access to GPU (Graphics Processing Unit) resources, which can greatly speed up certain types of computations, like deep learning.
+It's particularly useful if your computer doesn't have the necessary resources (like memory or processing power) to handle your tasks.
+Colab also integrates seamlessly with Google Drive, so you can save your Colab notebooks there and share them easily with others.
+Another cool feature is that Colab provides free access to GPU (Graphics Processing Unit) resources, which can greatly speed up certain types of computations, like deep learning.

 Google Collaboratory:-